 The college’s finance office maintains a list of: college work areas that process credit cards; approved credit card systems; and employees who process credit card transactions.
 This list is updated annually.

-Employees who process credit card information or who have access to this information will complete annual PCIDSS training.
-The information technology department will arrange for training to ensure employees are kept informed of the latest PCIDSS requirements.
+Employees who process credit card information or who have access to this information are required to complete annual PCI DSS training.
+The finance office will arrange for training to ensure employees are kept informed of the latest PCI DSS requirements.

 Work Center Procedures

-Data that are not permitted to be stored include: full magnetic stripe (track 1 or 2 data); CVV2, CVC2, CID, and CAV2; and PIN / PIN Block.
+Data that are not permitted to be stored include: full magnetic stripe (track 1 or 2 data); CVV2, CVC2, CID, and CAV2; storage chip; and PIN/PIN Block.